crowdsourcing-class/crowdsourcing-class.github.io/company-profile-details.md

 - What are the quality concerns, and how does the company do quality control?
 - How does the company benefit from user contributions?

-Here is the schedule for the presentations this term: